Q: Can I buy ____?

 Q: What is the price of ____?

 A: Is it in my shop?
 If yes, you can buy it there.
-If it is in the gallery but not in the shop, it is not for sale, and that exact item is either already sold or not for sale.
+If it is in the gallery on this website but not in the shop, that exact item is either already sold or not for sale*.
 Similar items may or may not appear in the future.
 Prices vary depending on the complexity of the work.
-Posable creatures may range from $200-$1000, but that is just a vague estimate.
+Posable creatures may range from $235-$1500+.

 Q: How should I care for my posable creature doll?

 A: Gentle is best!
 I design my dolls to be as durable as possible - but they are fine art, not toys.
 Infrequent posing, handling your doll with clean, dry hands, and storing your doll out of direct sunlight and the hands and mouths of small children and pets, will make sure your doll lasts for many, many years.
 If your creature gets dusty or its fur needs styling, please blow, shake, or gently brush it.
 NEVER get the fur wet - this will weaken the color on the fur and allow it to rub off.
 Varnished areas of the clay/resin parts of the doll are quite water resistant; unvarnished areas are slightly water resistant.
 (Acrylic paint is not water soluble once dried, but it can absorb moisture, which will make it more likely to scratch off.)

 A: Shipping is not free.
 If you don’t believe me, walk into a post office and mail something.
 Large companies (aka Amazon) have normalized “free” shipping, but the fact is, shipping is not actually free.
 Little guys like me cannot afford to eat the cost, unfortunately.

 A: Yes!
 I acknowledge that my work can be expensive, and if paying in installments is helpful for you, I am happy to work with you.
 I'm super chill when it comes to payment plans.
 More information on payment plans can be found in Policies and Commissions .